 After a couple of months of preparing, planting, watering, and tending to my plants, all along wondering what’s happening under ground, I find myself getting giddy in the anticipation for a well deserved, tasty reward.
 The work load has definitely been tolerable, so much so that each year I have found myself wishing to expand my designated garden area to allow for more potato rows.
 It really is quite simple; when all is said and done, it seemed I did little more than stick the seed potatoes in the ground, cover with dirt, cover some more, water, and wait.
 Then comes time to dig and eat!
 I just love sticking my pitch fork in the dirt to discover what might be hiding underneath!
 What will happen when I turn the soil over?
 There could be nothing but balls of packed soil and little rocks.
 But most of the time, out roll firm spuds of different sizes and colors; sometimes yellow, sometimes red, or just plain gray or brown; it all depends on the variety I planted, of course.
 My kids yell, “There’s one!
 Wait, there’s more!”
 What fun, what a miracle!
 Food, yummy and healthy, right down there in the dirt!
 I get a kick out of that every time!

 Time frame from planting to harvest; when are they ready?

 Depending on the variety planted, you are generally looking at anywhere from 2-4 months from planting to harvest.
-If you wish, you can harvest some potatoes as soon as 2-3 weeks after flowering has finished, to get “baby potatoes,” perfect as a delectable side dish for a delicious dinner.
+If you wish, you can harvest baby potatoes as soon as 2-3 weeks after flowering has finished, perfect as a delectable side dish for a delicious dinner.
 These tiny new potatoes are sweet and tender as the sugar has not yet been converted into starch.
 Gently sneak your hands into the dirt to search for the larger ones, leaving the small ones to grow for a while longer.
 Or leave the whole crop to finish growing before you harvest.

 When to harvest, and what does “dying back” mean?